rust-lang/rust/src/doc/reference.md

 - `should_panic` - indicates that this test function should panic, inverting the success condition.
 - `cold` - The function is unlikely to be executed, so optimize it (and calls to it) differently.
+- `naked` - The function utilizes a custom ABI or custom inline ASM that requires epilogue and prologue to be skipped.

 ### Static-only attributes